EProposal to revive the Fambridge Ferry1

 E'RIDE' comes to the Dengie ~ do give it a whirl!1

-FutureGov is working with Essex County Council on helping to improve rural transport.
-The aim is to explore - alongside local suppliers - new ways to help people get around our part of Essex in a more flexible and affordable way.
+RIDE is a project by Essex County Council and FutureGov.
+Its aim is to explore - alongside local suppliers - new ways to help people get out and about in a more flexible and affordable way.

-For more background to this project, scroll down to section headed with a yellow banner 'Updates on a further range of topics'.
+For more background, scroll down to section headed with a yellow banner 'Updates on a further range of topics'.

 EChanges to DaRT4 timetable from Friday 20 October1 ~ CLICK HERE